Tythos/clapack/README.md

 I have no plans to modify the underlying/original source code.

-- [ ] I need to demonstrate a "test" program that successfully links against this library on more problematic platforms (e.g., Windows/MSVC)
+- [x] I need to demonstrate a "test" program that successfully links against this library on more problematic platforms (e.g., Windows/MSVC) (see: https://github.com/Tythos/clabox)

-- [ ] It would be useful to verify the simplier demonstrations from the CLAPACK FAQ (https://www.netlib.org/clapack/faq.html)
+- [x] It would be useful to verify the simplier demonstrations from the CLAPACK FAQ (https://www.netlib.org/clapack/faq.html) (see: https://github.com/Tythos/clabox)

-- [ ] I do think it would be useful to support the build and installation of dynamic libraries.
+- [x] I do think it would be useful to support the build and installation of dynamic libraries.
 This would likely involve modifications to multiple `CMakeLists.txt` files and related resources.
+(May be OBE with working demonstration against static libraries.)

 - [ ] Ultimately, the success of these efforts will be determined by how well integrated they can be as an implementation for downstream bindings in a tensor library I use (e.g., as a drop-in replacement for OpenBLAS): https://github.com/xtensor-stack/xtensor-blas